When using the READ verb in COBOL, what happens when the end-of-file (EOF) condition is encountered?

 In a relative file organization in COBOL, the relative record number is used to access records.
 This number specifies the position of the record relative to the beginning of the file, allowing for direct access to specific records.

-The REDEFINES clause in COBOL is used to allow different data items to share the same storage space.
-This is particularly useful when working with complex structures to optimize memory usage.
+The REDEFINES clause in COBOL is used to allow two or more data items to share the same storage space.
+This can be useful for representing the same data in different formats or units, optimizing memory usage.